 Professor Obidinski teaches several courses, including Ethics and Leadership and the Psychology of Leading Work Groups and Teams.
 Over the course of his career, he has served as an attorney in private practice and has held executive leadership roles in ethics, compliance, and human resources at several Fortune 100 companies.
 He works closely with professional athletes on career management initiatives and with small businesses on employee and business development projects.

-Dr. Peter J. Reiley has taught university-level courses in leadership, psychology, and management for over a decade.
+Dr. Peter Reiley has taught university-level courses in leadership, psychology, and management for more than a decade.
 He has more than 20 years of leadership experience ranging from leading a national nonprofit to service in the United States Air Force as a program manager for the multibillion-dollar U.S. space launch program, leading blended teams of military personnel, government civilians, and contractors from Fortune 500 companies.
-He is an international scholar with more than 50 publications and presentations on leadership, power, influence, and military veteran transition and has consulted for organizations across the government and private sectors.
+He is an international scholar with more than 50 publications and presentations on leadership, power, influence, and military veteran transition, and he has consulted for organizations across the government and private sectors.

 Dr. Jill K. Wheeler is an instructor in the MPS in Psychology of Leadership program.
 In addition to teaching, she is a consultant with expertise in developing practical business solutions to help organizations succeed by selecting, developing, engaging, and retaining outstanding talent.
 She possesses a broad experience base, having worked for 20 years in Fortune 500 and privately held companies in a variety of industries.
 Dr. Wheeler has also authored or delivered more than 20 publications and presentations on topics including employee selection, job satisfaction, performance management, and leadership.